gpiozero/gpiozero/docs/cli_tools.rst

 The gpiozero package contains a database of information about the various revisions of Raspberry Pi.
-This is queried by the ``pinout`` command-line tool to write details of the GPIO pins available.
+This is queried by the ``pinout`` command-line tool to output details of the GPIO pins available.

 Unless specified, the revision of the current device will be detected.
 A particular revision may be selected with the --revision command-line